 Similarly, in an employment tribunal you can only recover costs in very limited circumstances, and it is rare that costs are recovered.

 ‘No win, no fee’

-As the name suggests this is insurance you purchase after the dispute has arisen.
-It will normally cover your disbursements and the other side’s disbursements and legal costs should your claim fail.
-The policy therefore does not provide cover for your legal costs, which you will still need to fund.
-However, if your claim is in the civil costs and you succeed then you will recover some of your legal costs and disbursements from the losing party.
+Therefore, the policy does not cover your legal costs, which you will still need to fund.
+However, if your claim is in the civil courts and you succeed, then you will recover some of your legal costs and disbursements from the losing party.

 Do it yourself

 There is always the option of representing yourself in proceedings.
 The benefit is you have complete control over your case, and you do not have any legal costs.